 Drinking coffee may have an effect on hair growth — but this hasn’t yet been proven.
 In any case, you would need to consume an unsafe amount of coffee before you drank enough to see visibly improved hair growth.
 So it’s not possible to reverse the effects of pattern balding by drinking coffee alone.

-Coffee hair rinses have also been touted as a natural way to stimulate hair growth.
+Coffee hair rinses have also been advertised as a natural way to stimulate hair growth.
 A coffee rinse involves brewing and cooling coffee, then applying it to your scalp and the lengths of your hair while it’s still wet after washing.
 However, there’s no firm evidence to confirm that coffee rinses genuinely stimulate hair growth.
-Coffee is also sometimes used as a hair dye, so you should avoid this method if you don’t want to stain your hair.
+Coffee can also stain your hair, so you should avoid this method if you don’t want to alter your hair colour.

 Coffee rinses aren’t the only topical solution you can try.
-There are also many caffeinated shampoos on the market that won’t cause your hair to change colour.
+There are also many caffeinated shampoos on the market, such as Alpecin, that won’t cause your hair to change colour.

 However, if you’re losing hair, there are many proven hair restoration methods that are widely available.
 This includes: